marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2020/2020-05-01-Minikube-Ingress-Controller.md

 tags: [Kubernetes]
 ---
 # OSX Minikube Kubernetes
-If you use `ohmyzsh`  is ther a nice Plugin with some `kubectl` for more details check [ohmyzsh plugins kubectl](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/kubectl)
+If you use `ohmyzsh`  is there a nice Plugin with some `kubectl` for more details check [ohmyzsh plugins kubectl](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/kubectl)

 ## Install Minikube with Ingress Controller
 ```bash